Dietrich-Bowen House

-Dietrich-Bowen House, also known as Governor Bowen House, is a historic home located in Bremen, Indiana.
+Dietrich-Bowen House, also known as Governor Bowen House, is a historic home located in Bremen, Indiana, United States.
 It was built in 1900, and is a 2 1/2-story, Queen Anne style brick dwelling.
 It rests on a fieldstone foundation and has a truncated hipped roof with a gable dormer.
 The house features corner turrets with conical roofs and a large verandah with a roof supported by iron grillwork.
 It was the residence of Governor Otis R. Bowen from 1953 to 1973.

 It was listed on the National Register of Historic Places in 1978.